All degrees conclude with a supervised written paper called a thesis. The following is a list of theses at UEF:

 Instructions on the accessibility of theses have been prepared as a base file (Word template file and PDF-file), which is applied in theses made at the university.
 The student is responsible for the accessibility of his / her thesis.
 In addition to the thesis instructions to be achieved, the student must follow the thesis instructions given by each faculties.
-See more about accessibility for students (contain also word instructional video).
+See more about accessibility in studies (contain also word instructional video).

 The goals, form, language, and grading criteria of theses are defined in the curriculum of the respective faculty and/or academic subject.
 More information can be found in syllabuses and Study Communities.
 For extended information about licentiate theses and doctoral dissertations, please check the Doctoral Education site at Kamu.

 The examination and grading process vary depending on the level of thesis.
 A Bachelor’s thesis is graded by the teacher of the study module.
 Master’s theses are graded by the head of department, and their examination process is uniform throughout UEF.

 The examination process and instructions for licentiate theses and dissertations can be found on the Doctoral Education site at Kamu.

 As per the decision (18.12.2014) of the UEF rector, the originality of all theses is to be verified via the plagiarism detection system.

 Should the student be dissatisfied with the grading of his or her thesis, they may appeal for a revision.
 Instructions for the appeal are included alongside the grading decision.